This is Not a Sequel: Chapter 3

 “Before we jump off,” Reed said, “do we have visibility into the next phase?
 Just want to make sure we’re all aligned.”

-Reba’s hand stopped.
-It was a tiny thing.
-A stillness in her posture that changed the air, like the call had brushed a boundary it didn't have access to.
+A stillness in Reba’s posture.
+Tiny.
+Like the call had brushed a boundary it didn’t have access to.

 “Good question,” Reba said.
 “Let’s take that offline.”